dfm/emcee/README.md

 #MarkovPy

-##NOTE

-This is still a young module under active development so please use at your own risk and let me know what bugs you encounter.

 ##AUTHOR

-Daniel Foreman-Mackey - dfm265 at nyu dot edu
+Daniel Foreman-Mackey - danfm at nyu dot edu

 If you find this code useful in your research, please let me know and consider citing this package.
 Thanks!